FDataLab/LLMQuantizationSurvey/README.md

 <a id="implementations"></a>
 ## Libraries and implementations

-The following systems and toolkits are explicitly cited in the survey.
+The following systems and toolkits are cited in the survey.
 | Resource | Project | Role in the source |
 | --- | --- | --- |
 | Marlin [21](assets/references.md#ref-21) | [IST-DASLab/marlin](https://github.com/IST-DASLab/marlin) | Kernel-level support for low-bit weight inference. |